scoreur/gen/view/syntax.md

 ## Texture

 Support inversion, doubling of the chords, both vertical and horizontal arrangements.
-Detailed information to be added.
+Use `:(pitch[flag])*` format to specify the chord template (the chord class is obtained from the harmony), then the arrangement is in the same syntax as the melody.

 ## Schema